abhiagarwal-17/Project_PIKA_GNC-ADCS/README.md

 Use `PIKA_Stationkeeping.m` to estimate delta v values in low lunar orbit for stationkeeping.

-Use 'PIKA_ADCS_ControlPlay.m' to simulate open-loop (uncontrolled) and closed-loop (LQR) dynamical models for the on-orbit spacecraft.
+Use `PIKA_ADCS_ControlPlay.m` to simulate open-loop (uncontrolled) and closed-loop (LQR) dynamical models for the on-orbit spacecraft.